The German Supply Chain Act - Our Guide & What You Need to Know

 With severe, ongoing breaches in human rights and environmental pollution, the 21st century has been marked with unsustainable practices - on top, the COVID-19 pandemic has amplified their visibility.
 Governments were forced to act and move from voluntary corporate social responsibility (CSR) to a more rigid set of mandatory regulation.
 The UK published the Modern Slavery Act in 2015, France adopted its own Corporate Duty of Vigilance Law in 2017 and the Netherlands made a strong commitment by issuing the 2019 Child Labor Due Diligence Act.
 More importantly, not only individual governments are taking a stand: the EU is pushing for a harsher regulation on supply chain due diligence, and though drafts have been delayed, they are expected shortly.
 We know from current market trends that regulation will be becoming stricter, will mandate the collection and disclosure of more accurate data, and will be increasingly burdensome for companies.

 On June 11, 2021, the German Federal Parliament passed the so-called Supply Chain Due Diligence Act ("Lieferkettensorgfaltspflichtengesetz", or in short "LkSG").
-The LkSG will officially enter into force on January 1, 2023, and as of such date it will be imposing an increased scope of corporate responsibility on companies with regards to human rights and environmental protection.
+The LkSG has officially entered into force on January 1, 2023, and as of such date it imposes an increased scope of corporate responsibility on companies with regards to human rights and environmental protection.
 The German Supply Chain Act is applicable to companies, regardless of their legal form (foreign companies are included) which:

 1. Have their head office, main establishment, administrative headquarters, statutory seat or a branch office in Germany; and